 Big options like desalinating sea water or pumping water from one end of the country to the other have been ruled out on grounds of cost.
 Instead, they are relying primarily on installing meters to encourage households to cut their consumption.
 The government’s own National Capital Committee, in its 2014 report, has pointed out the problem with that: “While personal consumption is expected to fall between now and 2030, the expected growth in population will offset this, and total demand is, therefore, expected to rise significantly.”

 In a paper for Policy Exchange, Dr Simon Less, the former director of the water regulator, Ofwat, cited the Environment Agency as reckoning that households in England and Wales collectively are already using between 1,100 and 3,300 million litres a day more than our water bodies can deliver without being damaged.
 Defra say they hope that installing meters will cut consumption by 215 million litres a day, and that reducing leaks will save a further 158 million litres, ie a total daily saving of 373 million litres.
-Even on the lowest estimate, that seems to fall short by 727 million litres.
+Even on the lowest estimate, that still leaves us consuming 727 million litres more water than the water bodies can safely supply.
 1m litres provides enough water for some 7,000 households.
 It does not matter how often you check the maths, the implication is that we would have enough water if 5 million households would stop using it.
 And if you take the higher estimate – a shortfall of 3,300 million litres – we would need 20.5m households to stop.

 Then there is the unpopular European Union with its Water Framework Directive (WFD) which has been embedded in UK law since December 2003.
 It requires all UK water bodies to be checked for ecological and chemical problems and for all of them to be rated as ‘Good’ by 2015.
 We are nowhere near that goal.
-Indeed, faced with the enormity of the problem, the authorities had to drop the target.
+Indeed, faced with the enormity of the problem, the authorities have simply dropped the target.

 Instead of aiming for 100%, the Environment Agency set out nationally to achieve a ‘Good’ target in 2015 of only 31% of water bodies.
 The WFD has a loophole which allows governments which are faced with disproportionate costs, to set the target back by 12 years, to a final deadline of 2027.
 But even that is beyond the UK’s reach.
 The agency reports that it “believes that achieving Good status in all water bodies by 2027 will not be possible using current technologies.
 Even achieving 75% Good status will require marked changes in land use and water infrastructure… By current standards, such changes are extremely unlikely to be economically or socially acceptable.”